JordanCWard/Elist/README.md

 #### Sales Trends

+Add more info about trends, this is just about seasonality

 - **Findings:** Elist experiences a holiday sales surge each year in sales growth rate in November (18%) and December (23%), with a decrease following in January (-10%) and February (-25%) and a rebound in March (18%).
 While Elist's sales trend follows common seasonality for companies selling electronics, these figures offer insights into consumer behavior.
 For example, the ‘best’ deals in consumers' eyes start to run through the holiday season so customers in October may be waiting for ‘deal season’ to start in November or are finding deals elsewhere.
 October requires more insight analysis into whether something can be done to improve sales.